madsbuch/applicationCourse/README.md

 ### Session evaluation
 All sessions have an evaluation part.
 This is to ensure proper feedback to the facilitator.

+The evaluation is in to parts:
+* immediate thoughts on the facilitator
+* reflections on the outcome of the session

 ### Gameplan
 All sessions, but the last one, have a section on designing a gameplan.
 This is